 Vegan Macaroni and Cheese Recipes

 Would you believe there’s an entire cookbook exclusively devoted to vegan mac & cheese recipes?
-Not only that, it’s a beautiful hardcover book that’s full of quality photographs, from one of the vegan cooking world’s bestselling authors.
+Not only that, it’s a beautiful hardcover book loaded with quality photographs, from one of the vegan cooking world’s bestselling authors.

-A little Googling will reveal countless vegan mac & cheese recipes online.
-Here’s by far the most popular version (with nearly two million views!): a two-minute Buzzfeed video for what they immodestly proclaim to be, “The BEST Vegan Mac & Cheese You Will Ever Have.”
+A little Googling will reveal numerous vegan mac & cheese recipes published online.
+Here’s by far the most popular version (with nearly two million views!): a two-minute Buzzfeed video for what the site immodestly proclaims as, “The BEST Vegan Mac & Cheese You Will Ever Have.”

 Vegan Boxed Mac & Cheese